samarth0174/Uber-Pickup-analysis-using-Spatial-Temporal-Analysis-and-Geo-Spatial-Clustering/README.md

 * With the emerging app-based on demand taxi services , the competition in the market is increasing.
 Thus companies are using quantitative analysis of their app and taxi demands for neighborhoods of cities.

-# Major Analysis Points Investigated:
+# Major Analysis Points:
 1. Spatio-temporal analysis :Exploring trip data
      * Getting inference about the number of trips per hour/day/week/Month.
      * Number of trips completed per cab
      * How different base stations are performing each month.
      * Which base stations are best for different perspectives like businesses - may help us do price surge because of demand.

 2. Geo Spatial Clustering: A better perspective:
      * Use clustering techniques to find various spatial hotspots.
      * Strategically place the driver’s in good locations(within these clusters) where in probability of getting a ride request are huge.
      * optimal placing of their vehicles at different time of the day.
      * Use these centroids for optimal pricing by analyzing which cluster deals with maximum requests, peak times etc.

 3. Business analysis with Competitors:
     * Business Growth in cummulative months
     * Competiton with other Cab Services like Lyft , Skyline , Fedral etc.
 4. Active Vehicle Analysis:
     * No of active vehicles & trips
     * Trips per Vehicle
 5. Web based Dashboard (Built Using Streamlit)